msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 end
 ```

 Next, we define the statistical model implicitly through data simulation.
-The simulated data are stored as a `Vector{A}`, where each element corresponds to one parameter vector.
+Since our data are replicated, the simulated data are stored as a `Vector{A}`, where each element corresponds to one parameter vector.
 The type `A` reflects the multivariate structure of the data.
 In this example, each replicate $Z_1, \dots, Z_m$ is univariate, so `A` is a Matrix with $n = 1$ row and $m$ columns:

 ```julia
 function simulate(θ, m)